Isaifo/Isaifo/README.md

 ### About:
 + I love sports and technology
-+ Computer science student at UTFPR 👩‍💻
++ Computer science student at UTFPR 📚
-+ I'm currently studing to be a fullstack developer 📚
++ I'm fullstack developer and work on Software QA analyst 💻👩‍
 + I'm looking to collaborate on community📡